-The size of poles and span lengths will vary depending on several factors, in line with industry the Energy Networks Association specification ENA TS 43-50 Issue 2.
-The OHL is likely to require construction using H poles (rather than single poles), with a span length of about 70-110 m and pole heights ranging from 11-18 m with a typical height of 13 m.
-This has been used as the basis for identification of the preferred route; however, the precise pole configuration, height and spans will be determined after a detailed line design following confirmation of the proposed route.
+The sizes of poles and span lengths will vary depending on several factors, in line with the industry standard, the Energy Networks Association specification ENA TS 43-50 Issue 2.
+The OHL route is more than 400 m above ordnance datum and will therefore likely require construction using H poles, rather than single poles, with a span length of about 70-110 m and pole heights ranging from 11 to 18 m, with a typical height of 13 m.
+This has been used as the basis for the identification of the preferred route; however, the precise pole configuration, heights and spans will be determined after a detailed line design following confirmation of the proposed route.